msqd/harp/docs/features/basics.rst

 Here is a simple example of a bootstrap script that will do the exact same thing as the docker command above:

+..
+TODO This is outdated, I don't think it exists anymore.
 .. code-block:: python

     from harp import ProxyFactory